lake-wg/authz/draft-ietf-lake-authz.md

 ELA is compatible with the currently standardized Diffie-Hellman shared secret derivation of EDHOC.
 Considering cryptographic recommendations by government agencies and the industry, ELA is also compatible with post-quantum cryptography primitives for deriving a shared secret, namely via the EK_CT field which can contain a KEM ciphertext according to the selected cipher suite.
-Post-quantum cipher suites that could be used in EDHOC are currently under standardization in COSE {{I-D.ietf-jose-pqc-kem}}.
+Post-quantum KEMs that could be used in EDHOC are currently under standardization in COSE {{I-D.ietf-jose-pqc-kem}}.

 EDHOC provides identity protection of the Initiator, here the device.
 In ELA, the device U will share its identity with an authenticated V, albeit before knowing (via the Voucher received from W) whether U is authorized to interact with W.